Hurricane Harvey; Can I terminate my lease or do I have to pay rent if my apartment was flooded?

 - Can I terminate my lease if my apartment was flooded or if I moved out?

-- Do I have to pay my rent if my apartment is damaged from flood water or if I moved out?
+- Do I have to pay my rent if my apartment is damaged by flood water or if I moved out?

 - How can I find assistance to pay rent or to pay for another place to live?